usnistgov/scapval/scapval/src/main/distro/README.txt

 Changelog:
 ----------
+Unreleased
+- Removed SCAP 1.1 support, in line with the SCAP 1.4 final release.
+This removes the -dir and -resultdir options and ZIP file input, which applied only to SCAP 1.1.
+To validate SCAP 1.1 content, use a previous SCAPVal release.

 Version 1.3.6
 - Integrated content signing and validation functionality from https://sourceforge.net/projects/secautotrust/
 - Added OVAL systems characteristics schematron rules for 5.11.2 content